Nikita Prishchepov

-Nikita Olegovich Prishchepov (Никита Олегович Прищепов; born 20 February 2004) is a Russian professional ice hockey center for the Colorado Avalanche of the National Hockey League (NHL).
+Nikita Olegovich Prishchepov (Никита Олегович Прищепов; born 20 February 2004) is a Russian professional ice hockey center for the Colorado Eagles of the American Hockey League (AHL) while under contract to the Colorado Avalanche of the National Hockey League (NHL).

 A seventh round draft pick of the Avalanche in the 2024 NHL entry draft, Prishchepov made his debut the season after being drafted.

 Playing career

 Growing up in Russia, Prishchepov played youth hockey in the country, most notably in the HC Vityaz system, before moving to Canada in 2021 to join the Victoriaville Tigres of the Quebec Major Junior Hockey League.
 In his debut season in North America, Prishchepov recorded 27 points in 65 games but was not selected in the 2022 NHL entry draft, his first draft of eligibility.
 He would play two more seasons in Victoriaville, recording 41 points and 67 points in each of his successive campaigns with the club.
 Following his third season with the Tigres, Prishchepov was named a finalist of the Guy Carbonneau Trophy, which is awarded to the league's best defensive forward, after averaging 54.2% in faceoffs throughout the season and being a mainstay on the team's penalty kill, though he did not end up winning the award.

 Having gone undrafted in his first two years of eligibility, Prishchepov entered the 2024 NHL entry draft having been considered to be a late selection, being ranked the 188th North American skater by the NHL Central Scouting Bureau.
 Ultimately, he was selected in the seventh round, 217th overall by the Colorado Avalanche with the team's final pick in the draft.
 Following the Draft, Prishchepov was invited to Colorado's pre-season training camp before being cut from the team on 29 September.
 As an 'overaged' player, Prishchepov was eligible to play in the American Hockey League (AHL) despite being drafted out of the Canadian Hockey League, and was subsequently assigned to the Colorado Eagles' training camp, the AHL-level affiliate of the Avalanche.
 One week later, he was signed to a standard three-year, entry-level contract by the Avalanche on 6 October.